Laboratory Fume Hoods

 Fume hoods are chemical containment devices used to control chemical emissions (and resulting exposures).
 The emission is controlled by enclosing and containing the emission in the hood.

 To provide adequate control of the emissions, a fume hood must provide an average face velocity of 100 feet per minute.
-Air velocities exceeding 150 feet per minute (fpm) and below 80 fpm can cause eddie currents.
-The eddie currents can release the chemical emissions into the laboratory and expose individuals without warning.
+Air velocities exceeding 150 feet per minute (fpm) and below 80 fpm can cause eddy currents.
+The eddy currents can release the chemical emissions into the laboratory and expose individuals without warning.

 Found mainly in the Physical Science Laboratory Building (PSLB), auxiliary air hoods were developed to reduce energy consumption.